About the HEARD Study

 Understanding Former Caregiver Experiences and Preferences

-In this component, we will gather the perspectives of former caregivers of people who died with dementia who are from underrepresented communities.
-Through semi-structured interviews and validated survey measures, we will gather experiences of end-of-life care and bias and generate definitions of high-quality end-of-life care, attending to variation within and across identity.
-This aspect of the research recognizes the diversity of preferences, acknowledging that traditional hospice models may not fully align with the cultural and personal values of these communities.
+In this component, we will gather the perspectives of former caregivers of people who died with dementia.
+Through semi-structured interviews and validated survey measures, we will gather experiences of end-of-life care and bias and generate definitions of high-quality end-of-life care, taking into account variation in needs and values.
+This aspect of the research acknowledges that traditional hospice models may not fully align with the personal values of all individuals.

 Examining Organizational Practices